miker-codes/42-cursus/README.md

-# 42-cursus
-My journey through the 42 Málaga common core 🚀

 # 42 Cursus

-My journey through the common core at [42 Málaga](https://www.42malaga.com/).
+My journey through the common core at [42 Málaga](https://www.42malaga.com/) 🚀

 ## About 42